 - 6 large eggs

-- Serve egg salad in a sandwich with lettuce, on toasted bread topped with sliced avocado, or in lettuce wraps.
+- Serve egg salad in a sandwich or wrap, on toasted bread topped with sliced avocado, in lettuce wraps, or as desired.

 - Store egg salad in an airtight container in the refrigerator for up to 3 days.